Geisinger Lewistown Hospital earns high marks in national hospital rankings

 David Rosner, Commissioner of Federal Energy Regulatory Commission (FERC)

-The cheapest reported price for a gallon of E15 gas in Union County came in at $2.75 during the week ending Mar.
-7.
+The lowest price for a gallon of premium gas in Northumberland County during the week ending May 30 was $4.71, according to customer reports to GasBuddy.